 A bus company called Alsa connects Cangas de Onís to Arenas de Cabrales and Panes.
 During the high season, a bus service runs from Cangas de Onís to the Lakes of Covadonga.
 During the summer, a bus travels from Arenas to Poncebos, while another goes from Fuente Dé to Potes.

 With a little patience, you’ll make it to many places in the park by bus.
 However, keep in mind that other places are accessible only by car, taxi, or hitchhiking.
-For more information about public transport in Picos, check out this website.

 The park has many taxis, including taxi-jeeps that will take you to remote areas.
 This comes in handy when you’re hiking trails with different starting and ending points.
 Also, some roads (such as the road to Pandébano) are in bad condition, so you won’t want to drive your car on them.
 I recommend that you ask in your hotel; they’ll recommend a reliable taxi driver.